Strategy Robustness Testing: PBO, Deflated Sharpe, and Overlap Filters Explained

 I think of robustness testing here as a stack rather than as one metric.

 At the first layer are repeated out-of-sample results and fold-aware diagnostics.
 PBO asks, in effect, how often the apparent winner from the training side fails to hold up out of sample.
 Deflated Sharpe, or closely related DSR-style adjustments, asks whether the reported Sharpe still looks meaningful after discounting for selection pressure and sampling luck.
-These metrics are useful because they fight a common research bias: the tendency to believe the best variant is meaningful simply because it is the best variant in the backtest.
+These metrics counter a common research bias: the tendency to believe the best variant is meaningful simply because it is the best variant in the backtest.

 At the second layer are deployability constraints.
 A strategy with a good DSR can still be useless if it trades too rarely, if its option structures are not feasible often enough, or if its quote path is too messy.
 That is why the c4 gate included trade frequency, selection feasibility, zero extra option attempts, and zero quote rejects.